-If you're having problems with another user or believe someone is violating the Terms of Service, you can file a report with the LiveJournal Abuse Prevention Team.
+If you're having problems with another user or believe someone is violating the User Agreement, you can file a report with the LiveJournal Abuse Prevention Team.
 Before you file a report, read through the technical solutions in this section of the FAQ

 to see if you can resolve the situation on your own.